Can I have oral sex? Can I give oral sex?

 You may also decide to use barrier methods like condoms and dental dams for oral.
 There isn’t good data on how well these protect partners, but they would likely mitigate the risks.

-I have a cervical HPV infection, and I have a long-term partner with whom I’ve been giving and receiving oral sex regularly.
+I have a cervical infection, and I have a long-term partner with whom I’ve been giving and receiving oral sex regularly.

 Do we need to stop?